The Davis Dyslexia Correction Program

 An initial interview is used to establish whether the Davis Dyslexia Correction Program is appropriate for the individual, including a perceptual ability assessment.
 After this interview, a program designed to meet the needs and goals of the individual is developed which may include spelling, handwriting ADD/ADHD issues in addition to reading.

-The week long, program runs from Monday to Friday, 9am to 4pm, one on one with a certified Davis Facilitator, and will include the following:
+The week long, program runs from Monday to Friday, 9am to 4pm, one-on-one with a certified Davis Correction Facilitator, and will include the following: